-for any convex body $E$ with finite measure and any $s\in(0,1)$.
-Where and the constant $\gamma(n)$ is given by with $a>0$ universal (depending only on $n$) chosen as in the \emph{Step 1} of the proof of Theorem \ref{thm:main} and $\eta_{s}$ defined as in Lemma \ref{lm:decifit picclo baricentro piccolo}.
-Note that \eqref{local} is consistent with the results obtained in \cite{Fuglede1993}, \cite{BCH} and \cite{GP}. \end{remark} \begin{ack} The first author wishes to thank the Department of Mathematics of the University of Bologna for organizing the ASK Conference in December 2024, during which this work was ideated.
+for any convex set $E$ with finite measure and any $s\in(0,1)$.
+Here $D^*(n,s)$ is defined as and the constant ${\gamma(n,s)}$ is given by with $a>0$ universal (depending only on $n$) chosen as in \emph{Step 1} of the proof of Theorem \ref{thm:main} and $\eta_{s}$ defined as in Lemma \ref{lm:decifit picclo baricentro piccolo}.
+Note that \eqref{local} is consistent with the results obtained in \cite{Fuglede1993}, \cite{BCH} and \cite{GP}. \end{remark} \begin{ack} The first author wishes to thank the Department of Mathematics of the University of Bologna for organizing the ASK Conference in December 2024, during which this work was initiated.
 The authors are members of the Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
-E.M.M., B.R. and M.T. were partially founded by the INdAM--GNAMPA Project "Ottimizzazione Spettrale, Geometrica e Funzionale", CUP: E5324001950001, and by the PRIN project 2022R537CS "NO$^3$--Nodal Optimization, NOnlinear elliptic equations, NOnlocal geometric problems, with a focus on regularity", CUP: J53D23003850006. \end{ack}
+E.M.M., B.R. and M.T. were partially funded by the INdAM--GNAMPA Project "Ottimizzazione Spettrale, Geometrica e Funzionale", CUP: E5324001950001, and by the PRIN project 2022R537CS "NO$^3$--Nodal Optimization, NOnlinear elliptic equations, NOnlocal geometric problems, with a focus on regularity", CUP: J53D23003850006. \end{ack}